Mistralys/empyrion--game-notes/README.md

 3. Increase the value of `MaxCount`.
 4. Search for `SolarPanelSlope`.
 5. Increase the value of `MaxCount` to the same value.

+### Increased Teleporter range

+1. Open the file `Content/Configuration/BlocksConfig.ecf`.
+2. Search for `RangeLY`.
+3. This will find both warp drive blocks and teleporter blocks.
+4. Adjust the value of `RangeLY`.

+> As the comments in the file show, a value of `0` restricts teleportation to the current system.